ali2kan/supabase-csharp-integration/Readme.md

 # 🚀 Supabase C# Integration

-This repository demonstrates how to integrate Supabase with C# applications, focusing on querying data from multiple tables.
+This repository demonstrates how to integrate Supabase with C# applications, focusing on querying data from multiple schemas and tables.
 It serves as a template for connecting to Supabase backends and performing database operations in C# environments.

 ## 📚 Table of Contents